A refinement of Heath-Brown's theorem on quadratic forms: Introduction

 The constant $c_Q$ satisfies $\, c_Q=1+O_N(Q^{-N})\, $ for any $N>0$, while $h$ is such that $h(x,y)\le c/x$ and $h(x,y)=0$ for $x>\max(1,2|y|)$ { (so for each $n$ the sum in \eqref{gl} contains finitely many non zero terms). } \end{theorem}

-Since $N(\tilde w;A, t)$ may be written as $ \sum_{\z\in\Z^d} \tilde w(\z) \delta (F^t(\z)), $ then Theorem~\ref{th:1} allows to represent series $N(\tilde w;A, t)$ as an iterated sum.
+Since for any function $\tilde w$ on $\R^d$ the quantity $N(\tilde w;A, t)$ may be written as $ \sum_{\z\in\Z^d} \tilde w(\z) \delta (F^t(\z)), $ then Theorem~\ref{th:1} allows to represent the series $N(\tilde w;A, t)$ as an iterated sum.
 Transforming that sum further using the Poisson summation formula as in \cite[Theorem~2]{HB} we arrive at the following result:\,\footnote{In \cite{HB} the result below is stated for $\tilde w\in C_0^\infty$.
 But the argument there, based on the Poisson summation, applies as well to regular functions $\tilde w$.}

 \begin{theorem}[Theorem 2 of \cite{HB}] For any regular function $\tilde w$, any $t$ and any $Q\geq 1$ we have the expression

 with

 and